×

 When we asked expats and global nomads about the quality of medical care in India, they replied:

 "Medical services in India are generally of a high standard, with a wide range of specialties available.
 Many hospitals in India are well-equipped with modern medical technology and offer a range of treatments and procedures.
 India also has a large number of qualified medical professionals, including doctors, nurses, and other healthcare workers.
-Additionally, India has a number of medical research centers and universities that are dedicated to advancing medical knowledge and providing quality healthcare," stated one expat who made the move to India.
+Additionally, India has a number of medical research centers and universities that are dedicated to advancing medical knowledge and providing quality healthcare," said one expat.

 About the Author